Raguram-N/Conscious-MB/README.md

 - Should I save some for GPay, Maps, or messages?
 - Which quality should I choose to fit my remaining MB?

+---

+## ✨ the story - the spark

+> I was on my way to an interview with only **250 MB of data** left.
+I needed to watch a short 2-minute coding tutorial, but I also had practical needs: paying the cab fare and sending my location to > a friend.

+A dilemma struck me:
+- Watching the tutorial might consume **100 MB**, leaving just **150 MB for essential tasks**.
+- Miscalculating could leave me without data at a critical moment.

+This inspired **Conscious MB** — a tool to help users **balance learning, entertainment, and essential connectivity** by showing **data usage before hitting play** and letting them **reserve MB for emergencies**.

+---

 **Conscious MB** reimagines YouTube’s **Quality Selection Menu** by adding:
 - 💾 Estimated MB usage beside each resolution.
 - 🧩 A **Data Reserve Slider** to hold MB for emergencies.